-10. PHA Termination of Assistance
+13. PHA Termination of Assistance

 The PHA may terminate program assistance for the family for any grounds authorized in accordance with HUD requirements.
-If the PHA terminates program assistance for the family, the lease terminates automatically.
+If the PHA terminates program assistance for the family, the lease terminates

-11. Family Move Out
+14. Family Move Out

-The tenant must notify the PHA and the owner before the family moves out of the unit.
+The tenant must notify the PHA and the owner before the family moves out of the unit

-12. Security Deposit
+15. Security Deposit

 - a.
 The owner may collect a security deposit from the tenant.
 (However, the PHA may prohibit the owner from collecting a security deposit in excess of private market practice, or in excess of amounts charged by the owner to unassisted tenants.
 Any such PHA-required restriction must be specified in the HAP contract.) - b.
 When the family moves out of the contract unit, the owner, subject to State and local law, may use the security deposit, including any interest on the deposit, as reimbursement for any unpaid rent payable by the tenant, any damages to the unit or any other amounts that the tenant owes under the lease. - c.
 The owner must give the tenant a list of all items charged against the security deposit, and the amount of each item.
-After deducting the amount, if any, used to reimburse the owner, the owner must promptly refund the full amount of the unused balance to the tenant.
+After deducting the amount, if any, used to reimburse the owner, the owner must promptly refund the full amount of the unused balance to the tenant. - d.
+If the security deposit is not sufficient to cover amounts the tenant owes under the lease, the owner may collect the balance from the tenant.